Hectormalvarez/basic-ad/README.md

-# Omni-Identity Lab: Automated Active Directory on AWS
+# Basic AD: Automated Active Directory on AWS

 This project automates the deployment of a fully functional Windows Active Directory (AD) environment on AWS using Terraform and PowerShell.
 It provisions a custom VPC, a Domain Controller (DC), and a Member Server (Client) with zero manual intervention.